Shield with NIST SP 800-171

 1. Assessment: Conduct a thorough assessment to identify Controlled Unclassified Information (CUI) and determine the current state of security controls.

-2. Gap analysis: Compare existing security controls with NIST SP 800-171 requirements to identify gaps.
+2. Gap analysis: Compare existing security controls with SP 800-171 requirements to identify gaps.

 3. Plan of action: Develop a plan of action to address identified gaps, including prioritizing tasks, setting timelines, and allocating resources.